 One of Linnaeus’s criteria for erecting his Insecta group was that they had no brain.
 It’s not hard to see why he would classify them like that.
 Decapitated insects will still execute the same behaviour.
 Buffon, one of the great naturalists of the eighteenth century, wrote that “the hippobosca, equina, or horsefly, will live, run, nay, even copulate, after being deprived of its head.”
-Drosophila flies live for several days completely normally without a head: they will fly, walk and copulate (okay, they have to be raped since a headless female won’t start courting rituals).
+Drosophila flies live for several days completely normally without a head: they will fly, walk, and even copulate.
 Mantids, however, do start their mating dance when beheaded.
 Long-term memory in cockroaches will stay even when the head is removed.
 It seems amazing at first, but it’s really quite clear how this all works when you look at an insect’s central nervous system (CNS).

 The brain of any animal is part of its CNS.
 Vertebrates have a brain comprised of many regions in the head, and a dorsal nerve cord running down the body in the spine.
 The insect CNS is somewhat different: the nerve cord is ventral with a ganglion in each segment of the body.
 The head contains two ganglia: a supraesophagal and a subesophagal ganglion.
 When referring to the insect brain, we usually mean the supraesophagal ganglion (also called the anterior brain; from now on, just brain).
 Just as background, ganglia are bundles of neurons packed together.